FrederikJM/BIManalyst_g_28/A5/README.md

 *Unfortunately, feedback was only provided from one group* <br>
 The key points of the feedback were:

-- The visualizations are nice
+- The visualizations are nice.
 - Please make it clearer what the structural engineer should have calculated beforehand.
 - The length of the different zones can be shown in the plots.